DIGITAL IMAGE AUTHENTICATION

 EXPERT WITNESS TESTIMONY

-In conclusion, an expert can use digital image forensics to assist the court in determining if a digital image is real or fake using digital image forensics.
+In conclusion, an expert can use digital image forensics to assist the court and determine the authenticity of an image.
 It is important to help the tier of fact understand the scientific analysis in a simple way.

-Our image forensic expert, Michael Primeau, has experience testifying as an image expert witness.
+Finally, our image forensic expert, Michael Primeau, has experience testifying as an image expert witness.
 He has testified in local and state courts across the United States and worked with lawyers around the world.
 Learn more about our expert witness services here.